AnthonyBloomer/tmdbv3api/README.md

 To use this wrapper you will need to get an API key from TMDB.

-Register an account here:
+Register an account:
 https://www.themoviedb.org/account/signup

-Check out the API documentation here: https://docs.themoviedb.apiary.io
+Check out the API documentation: https://docs.themoviedb.apiary.io

 ### Examples